Rheyles/from-a-to-b-with-rl/README.md

 * The lander starts at the centre of the "viewport", but a random initial force it applied onto it.
 * **Termination** occurs when the lander crashes, gets outside of the field of view, or reaches "not awake" states.

-#### Variant

-It is possible, as in [Car Racing](#car-racing-️), to make a _continuous_ variant of this environment, in which case we get two actions, one for the main engine (from -1 to 1) and one for the side engines (again from -1 to 1).
+**Continuous variant**: It is possible, as in [Car Racing](#car-racing-️), to make a _continuous_ variant of this environment, in which case we get two actions, one for the main engine (from -1 to 1) and one for the side engines (again from -1 to 1).
 [As mentioned in the official docs](https://gymnasium.farama.org/environments/box2d/lunar_lander/#arguments), the sign of the side engine action will determine _which_ lateral booster is used.

 ## Algorithms